Special Educational Needs

 7. The arrangements for consulting parents of children with special educational needs about, and involving such parents in, the education of their child.

 If following this normal provision improvements in progress are not seen, we will contact parents to discuss the use of internal or external assessments which will help us to address these needs better.
-From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
+From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be informed of all planning and reviews of this provision.
 Parents will be actively supported to contribute to assessment, planning and review.

 8. The arrangements for consulting young people with special educational needs about, and involving them in, their education.